Local Plan - Independent Examination in Public

 Before it can be adopted, Richmond’s Local Plan is subject to an independent Examination in Public by a Planning Inspector to assess whether it is ‘sound’.

-The Secretary of State has appointed Inspector Andrew Seaman BA (Hons) MA MRTPI from the Planning Inspectorate to carry out an independent Examination of the Richmond Local Plan.
+In 2017 the Secretary of State appointed Inspector Andrew Seaman BA (Hons) MA MRTPI from the Planning Inspectorate to carry out an independent Examination of the Richmond Local Plan.
 He considered whether or not the Local Plan was ‘sound’, based on the criteria set out in paragraph 182 of the National Planning Policy Framework.

-The Local Plan will be considered ‘sound’ if the Inspector concludes that it is:
+A Local Plan is considered ‘sound’ if an Inspector concludes that it is: